Zaarrg/twitch-gql-ttvdropbot/README.md

 Get highlights/game changes of a vod

+## GetDirectoryPageGame(game)

+- `game` - The name of the Game e.g.: "tom clancy's rainbow six siege"

+Get whole Directory of a Game on twitch

+## GetLiveStatus(channelLogin)

+- `channelLogin` - The video ID you want to request the access token for

+Get the Live Status of a streamer.
+Returns True for Live, False for Offline and Null for Streamer not found.

 ## _SendQuery(QueryName, variables, sha256Hash, OAuth, preset)

 - `QueryName` - The name of a preset query in the `queries` directory